Kzu0-afk/blockchain-notepad/WALLET_INTEGRATION.md

 Task: Prepare the backend to store wallet data.
 Model: Modify the User/Profile model by adding a new field: wallet_address = models.CharField(max_length=103, unique=True, null=True, blank=True).
 Database: Run the commands python manage.py makemigrations and python manage.py migrate.
-API Endpoint: Create the URL and an empty, login-protected view function for a POST request at /api/save-wallet/.
+API Endpoint: Create the URL and a login-protected view function for a POST request at /api/save-wallet/ that validates wallet address format and stores it in the user profile.

 3. Rainric Randy P. Yu (Frontend Logic):
 Git Branch: feature/js/connect-wallet-script